 This will give you true data for how many times a keyword (and that keyword only), in that particular order has been searched for in Google.

 Why a minimum of 3,000 searches?

-In SPI Podcast Session #66, Spencer Haws from NichePursuits.com and creator of Long Tail Pro shared that for his multiple niche site business, his search volume criteria was a minimum of 2,000.
-That’s less than 67 searches per day, and you have to understand that even if your site is sitting at the top position in Google, not all 100% of the people who search for a specific term are going to click the #1 result.
+In SPI Podcast Session #66, Spencer Haws from NichePursuits.com and creator of Long Tail Pro, shared that for his multiple niche site business, his search volume criteria was a minimum of 2,000.
+That’s less than 67 searches per day, and you have to understand that even if your site is sitting at the top position in Google, not all 100 percent of the people who search for a specific term are going to click the number one result.
 Yes, there are long tail keywords which come into play, but I’d rather start at something much higher, so a minimum of 3,000, or about 100 searches per day, seems reasonable.
 Again, this is a minimum, and I’m hoping for something much larger.
 This will simply be a part of the filtering process.